ghattab/ghattab.github.io/_posts/2018-06-16-context-free.md

 	        TRIANGLE {}
 	        draw {x 1 s 0.7}
 			  }</code></pre>
-The extra line calls the <tt>draw</tt> instruction which draws an increasingly small triangle every 3 units from the previous triangle on the x axis (size is multiplied by 0.7).
+The extra line calls the ```draw``` instruction which draws an increasingly small triangle every 3 units from the previous triangle on the x axis (size is multiplied by 0.7).
 		</div>
     <div style="display: inline-block;">
         <pre>![](/images/fig3.png)</pre>